oess/cookiecutter-app-wrapper-package/{{cookiecutter.repo_name}}/README_developer.md

 # Adding requirements
-Once you've created the template if you have additional python package requirements for this repository add them to the requirements list variable in setup.py and to orion_requirements.txt.
+Once you've created the template if you have additional python package requirements for this repository add them to the requirements list variable in setup.py.

-## Example adding numpy library:

-orion_requirements.txt:

-    OpenEye-cuberecord
-    OpenEye-snowball>=0.10.5
-    numpy

 setup.py requirements variable declaration

     requirements = ["OpenEye-cuberecord", "OpenEye-snowball>=0.10.5", "numpy"]